 Wealth attracts disputes.
-Co-investors, beneficiaries, creditors, debtors, regulatory authorities and others make claims.
+Co-investors, beneficiaries, creditors, debtors, regulatory and revenue authorities and others make claims.
 When that happens, Bryan Cave Leighton Paisner will help you anticipate problems, recommend the appropriate response and defend your rights.
 We have advised private clients on over 200 such disputes in the last three years.
-The firm is tier-1 ranked by independent legal directory Legal 500 for contentious trusts, and is also ranked in other dispute resolution disciplines.
-Taking Bryan Cave Leighton Paisner as a whole, our firm has over 100 specialist lawyers that focus on contentious matters.
+Our firm has over 100 specialist lawyers that focus on contentious, personal, business and fiduciary matters.

 Specifically, high-net-worth individuals, fiduciaries and wealth management institutions rely on Bryan Cave Leighton Paisner’s lawyers to help them in a range of contentious areas, including:

 A family business was held and run by non-UK trustees.
 The trustees worked hard to balance commercial risk against the long-term interests of the beneficiaries.
 Yet the beneficiaries felt the trustees’ decision-making process on key commercial matters was slow and expensive, and that this was affecting the business.

 Our solution was to create a family advisory board and amend the trust to give the advisory board powers over key business decisions.
 This helped the beneficiaries and trustees to work together and preserve the business for the family.

 HMRC opened an enquiry into the tax affairs of our client, a UK resident non-UK domiciled entrepreneur who was the beneficiary of a high value non-UK trust.
 The enquiry swiftly expanded to cover a number of related trust and corporate structures that held both UK and non-UK assets.